 In this modern-day world, the stressors that start the process are no longer life-and-death situations.
 They are worried and remembered stressful situations.
 In the absence of real danger (the bull), your brain can turn on this ‘switch’ to change your physiology, i.e. your heart rate, breathing etc. (the common symptoms of anxiety).

 Anticipating things that could go wrong in the future, such as worrying about work, money, and bills.
 By thinking or activating fear, using emotional memories (remembered instances in the past when you felt fear or anxiety).

 The body responds to what we think.
 The moment you think you could be in danger, your body will produce a stress response, whether you are in actual danger.
 The body doesn’t know the difference between genuine and perceived threats.
 It just responds to the signal that something dangerous might be happening.

 Threats in this modern world are someone not replying to your text on time, not having prepared for a deadline, worrying about what other people are thinking about you, and finances.

-The more you react to these situations with even a mere hint of stress, the more likely matches for your hippocampus can make them a danger for you.
+The more you react to these situations with even a hint of stress, the more likely matches for your hippocampus can make them dangerous.